-This Article compiles the mandates of the Constitution, the precedents of Congress, the practices of states administering the ballot, and scraps of judicial precedents in litigated cases.
-It concludes that states have no role in evaluating the qualifications of congressional candidates - the matter is reserved to the people, and to Congress.
-It then concludes that while states do have the power to scrutinize qualifications for presidential candidates, they are not obligated to do so under the Constitution.
+This Article compiles the mandates of the Constitution, the precedents of Congress, the practices of states administering the ballot, and judicial precedents.
+It concludes that states have no role in evaluating the qualifications of congressional candidates — the matter is reserved to the people and to Congress.
+It then concludes that while states have the power to scrutinize qualifications for presidential candidates, they are not obligated to do so under the Constitution.
 If state legislatures choose to exercise that power, it comes at the risk of ceding reviewing power to election officials, partisan litigants, and the judiciary.
 The Article then offers a framework for future litigation that protects the guarantees of the Constitution, the rights of the voters, and the authorities of the sovereigns.

 Keywords: federalism, elections, election law, qualifications, ballot access, electoral college, voting rights, voters, Congress, Electoral Count Act, term limits